raoulkumar/GraingerAssesment/README.md

 # GraingerAssesment

-So far I have spent almost 4 hours on this assessment and will be returning to complete the final tasks when I have more time.
+So far I have spent about 4 hours on this assessment and will be returning to complete the final tasks when I have more time.

 Jupyter notebook has work for both parts of the assessment.